Methoxy polyethylene Glycol-epoetin beta (Injection)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart disease, cancer, high blood pressure, a blood disorder (such as hemolytic anemia, sickle cell anemia, or thalassemia), or a history of stroke, blood clots or seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have cancer, heart failure, heart or blood vessel disease, high blood pressure, or a history of seizures, stroke, or blood clots.
+Tell your doctor if you had pure red cell aplasia (PRCA) after receiving an erythropoietin protein medicine.

 Possible Side Effects While Using This Medicine